Analysis | The calendar says summer is over in D.C. and so do we

 It’s time for pumpkins, sweaters, jeans and apple-picking.

 In fact, for record-keeping purposes, while we’re declaring summer over now, our last realistic opportunity for a heat wave was over a week ago when highs were 90, 89 and 90 degrees on Sept.
-13, 14 an 15.
+13, 14 and 15.
 So, applying our criteria retroactively, summer expired here Sept.
 16.

 Looking ahead, highs most days over the next two weeks are predicted to be in the 70s.
 While we could have a couple of days near or a little above 80 early next week, there’s hardly any chance of hitting 90 again.

-Our readers seem rather enthused by the onset of fall, most responding favorably to Capital Weather Gang’s Kasha Patel poem announcing the equinox on Twitter:
+Our readers seem rather enthused by the onset of fall, most responding favorably to a poem from Capital Weather Gang’s Kasha Patel announcing the equinox on Twitter:

 “My favorite time of the year, specially at the Capital Crescent Trail and other parks in the DC area!,” tweeted @floharthcarter.